charlieflipside/reward-gauge/README.md

 # Gauge Automation

+IN THE WORKS, RELEASING SOON.

 Automatically calling an Ethereum smart contract on a schedule with conditional constraints & attempts at gas savings.
+Includes

+- private key mgmt via environments
+- gas price modeling (try to save money)
+- Tracking & storage of past and pending scheduled transactions.